Circumstances Affecting Eligibility

 Students who have later starts in the term for their classes will have their aid appropriately delayed as well.

 All aid can be reviewed for eligibility adjustment even after it has disbursed and even if it has been processed as a refund.
-It is important that you understand how aid can be recalculated and work with One Stop to learn of consequences before you take actions to change your enrollment.
+It is important that you understand how aid can be recalculated and work with Enrollment Services to learn of consequences before you take actions to change your enrollment.